 The Office of the Executive Vice Chancellor and Provost

 The Executive Vice Chancellor and Provost (Provost) is the chief academic officer of the University of North Carolina at Chapel Hill, reporting directly to the Chancellor.
-The current Provost is James W. Dean Jr., Professor of Organizational Behavior at the Kenan-Flagler Business School.
-Dr. Dean previously served as Dean of the Kenan-Flagler Business School, and has been Provost since 2013.
+The current Provost is Robert A. Blouin, Vaughn and Nancy Bryson Distinguished Professor at UNC’s Eshelman School of Pharmacy.
+Dr. Blouin previously served as Dean of the Eshelman School of Pharmacy, and has been Provost since 2017.

 The Provost leads the University in its academic planning and in the setting of academic values, policies, and practices.
 He is responsible for providing guidance to the dean of each school, is the Chair of the Deans’ Council, and is accountable for regularly evaluating the deans, vice provosts, and selected vice chancellors, as well as candidates for those positions.
 The Chancellor makes the final decision on senior administrative appointments in consultation with the Provost.